Merhawitm/frequent-itemsets-group-1-/Readme.md

 <img width="1130" height="583" alt="image" src="https://github.com/user-attachments/assets/614b7bc2-4876-49ab-a6d8-c9be69a629b5" />

 We identified **Closed Frequent Itemsets** where no superset has the same support.

-*Closed itemsets help eliminate redundancy by keeping only patterns with unique support values.*
+Closed itemsets help eliminate redundancy by keeping only patterns with unique support values.

+**Output:**
 ![alt text](image-3.png)

 We analyzed 3,000 simulated shopping trips to find the most popular products.
 Hard cheese was the most common, appearing in 16.5% of baskets.
 Waffles and candles were also very frequent.
 This helps us see what customers tend to buy most often.
 We saved these popular products and combinations for further analysis.